2017 Online Subgroup Membership Application

 The Molecular Biophysics Subgroup investigates structures, conformational switching, responses to various imposed perturbations and deformational dynamics of biological macromolecules and their supramolecular assemblies.
 Measurements of thermodynamics and kinetics as well as uses of theoretical and computational methods for interpretation are addressed.

-The Motility Subgroup focuses on the structure, function, and regulation of the motor protein families (myosin, kinesin and dynein) and on the protein tracks along which they move (actin filaments, microtubules) to generate muscle contraction, cell motility, and intracellular movement.
+The Motility and Cytoskeleton Subgroup focuses on the structure, function, and regulation of the motor protein families (myosin, kinesin and dynein) and on the protein tracks along which they move (actin filaments, microtubules) to generate muscle contraction, cell motility, and intracellular movement.